mikemckiernan/GenerativeAIExamples/RetrievalAugmentedGeneration/docs/architecture.md

 ======================
 This reference workflow uses a variety of NVIDIA AI components to customize and deploy the RAG-based chatbot example.

-   - NVIDIA NeMo framework
    - NVIDIA TensorRT-LLM
    - NVIDIA NeMo Inference Server

 The following sections describe these NVIDIA AI components further.

-**NVIDIA NeMo Framework**

-As discussed, using a foundation model out of the box can be challenging since models are trained to handle a wide variety of tasks but may not contain domain/enterprise-specific knowledge.
-NVIDIA NeMo framework helps solve this; it is an end-to-end, cloud-native framework to build, customize, and deploy generative AI models anywhere.
-The framework includes training and inferencing software, guardrailing, and data curation tools, and supports state-of-the art community and NVIDIA pretrained LLMs, offering enterprises an easy, cost-effective, and fast way to adopt generative AI.

 **NVIDIA TensorRT-LLM Optimization**